Visas / D7

 - It does not require a property purchase (a long-term rental contract will suffice) and

-- It is quicker than a Golden Visa application
+- It is quicker and much cheaper than a Golden Visa application

 The D7 visa subsequently still entitles eligible applicants to apply for the NHR program https://www.algarveseniorliving.com/non-habitual-residency-nhr/